tredmann/php-ollama/README.md

 $request = new CompletionRequest(
     model: 'phi3.5:latest',
-    prompt: 'What is the capital of Germany?'
+    prompt: 'What is the capitol of Germany?'
 );
 ```